wolfSSL/documentation/wolfSSL-JNI/src/chapter03.md

 exit
 adb push ./examples/provider/*.bks /sdcard/examples/provider/
 adb push ./examples/certs/ /sdcard/examples/
+adb push ./examples/certs/intermediate/* /sdcard/examples/certs/intermediate/
 ```

-3. Add wolfSSL source code for compiling.
-The project looks for the directory wolfssljni/IDE/Android/app/src/main/cpp/wolfssl for wolfSSL source code.
-This can be done multiple ways one being to download the latest release from wolfSSL's website, unzip it, rename it to wolfssl, and place it in the directory wolfssljni/IDE/Android/app/src/main/cpp/.
-Alternatively GitHub can be used with "cd /IDE/Android/app/src/main/cpp/ && git clone https://github.com/wolfssl/wolfssl".
-And the final method to be mentioned in this document is by creating a symbolic link to a wolfssl directory on the system by using "cd /IDE/Android/app/src/main/cpp/ && ln -s /path/to/local/wolfssl ./wolfssl".
+### 5. Import and Build the Example Project with Android Studio

-4. Open the Android studio project by double clicking on the Android folder in wolfssljni/IDE/.
+1) Open the Android Studio project by double clicking on the `Android` folder
+in wolfssljni/IDE/.
+Or, from inside Android Studio, open the `Android` project
+located in the wolfssljni/IDE directory.

-5. Compile the project and run MainActivity from app -> java -> com ->example.wolfssl.
-This will ask for permissions to access the certificates in the
+2) Build the project and run MainActivity from app -> java/com/example.wolfssl.
+This will ask for permissions to access the certificates in the /sdcard/
-    /sdcard/ directory and then print out the server certificate information on success.
+directory and then print out the server certificate information on success.

-6. OPTIONAL : The androidTests can then be run after permissions have been given. app->java->com.wolfssl->provider.jsse.test->WolfSSLJSSETestSuite and
+3) OPTIONAL: The androidTests can be run after permissions has been given.
-    app->java->com.wolfssl->test->WolfSSLTestSuite.

-7. OPTIONAL : To build with TLS 1.3 enabled macros need added to IDE/Android/app/src/main/cpp/CMakeLists.txt.
-The macros needed to be defined
-    are; `HAVE_HKDF`, `WC_RSA_PSS`, `HAVE_FFDHE_2048`, `HAVE_SUPPORTED_CURVES`,`WOLFSSL_TLS13` and `HAVE_TLS_EXTENSION`.
-Each of those should be added to the “add_definitions” list in the CMakeLists.txt file.
+app->java->com.wolfssl->provider.jsse.test->WolfSSLJSSETestSuite and
+app->java->com.wolfssl->test->WolfSSLTestSuite

 ## Generic IDE Build

-For generic IDE builds create a new project in the IDE, then add source files from src/java.
+For generic IDE builds create a new project in the IDE, then add source files
+from `src/java`.
 This will be the following packages:

 ```
 com.wolfssl
 com.wolfssl.provider.jsse
 com.wolfssl.wolfcrypt
 ```

-Run java.sh from the command line or have the IDE execute "java.sh" to generate the native shim layer linking against wolfSSL.
+Run java.sh from the command line or have the IDE execute `java.sh` to generate
+the native shim layer linking against wolfSSL.

 Add native library reference to the project.
-It should look in the lib directory for libwolfssl.jnilib (i.e. wolfssljni/lib/).
+It should look in the lib
+directory for libwolfssl.jnilib (i.e. wolfssljni/lib/).

-To compile test cases add the packages com.wolfssl.provider.jsse.test and com.wolfssl.test from the directory src/test.
-The project will also need JUNIT5 to run the tests.
+To compile test cases add the packages `com.wolfssl.provider.jsse.test` and
+`com.wolfssl.test` from the directory `src/test`.
+The project will also need
+Junit to run the tests.

-If adding in optional examples then the source code in examples/provider/ can be added to the project.
-Optionally the IDE can execute examples/provider/ClientJSSE.sh.
-One of the difficult parts to adding in the examples is making sure the path to keystores is known to the IDE when it runs the examples, if trying to use the default keystores.
+If adding in optional examples then the source code in
+`examples/provider/` can be added to the project.
+Optionally the IDE can
+execute `examples/provider/ClientJSSE.sh`.
+One of the difficult parts to adding
+in the examples is making sure the path to keystores is known to the IDE when
+it runs the examples, if trying to use the default keystores.